 And here’s how I make some of our choices greener:

 I only send cards to the ‘older generation’ who value and appreciate a Christmas card.
-Many of my friends are in their eighties and a Christmas card brings them comfort and cheer.
-Everyone else gets an email or nothing; we’ve come to an understanding that we can say ‘I love you’ on any day of the year.
+Many of my friends are in their eighties and getting a Christmas card in the mail brings them comfort and cheer.
+I send electronic Christmas cards to everyone else; we’ve come to an understanding that this is easier and know we can say ‘I love you’ on any day of the year.

 My gift-giving circle is now my husband, our daughter, my Mum and Dad and my Godchildren.
 I give a token gift to several of our neighbours.
 For adults I give experiences wherever I can or consumables, such as food.
 For our daughter we try to give one large gift rather than several smaller ones and we’re happy to purchase second hand.
 My Godchildren get money to spend on whatever they wish.
 Neighbours are given packs of home made biscuits

 Apparently we use enough wrapping paper at Christmas to reach the moon, which I find abhorrent and shocking.
 There are so many beautiful and creative ways to wrap gifts without sacrificing trees and I’d say if you can only do one thing to reduce your impact this Christmas, choose this one.